EricMen/Marketing-Attribution-Models/README.md

 Used in Game Theory, this value is an estimation of the contribution of each individual player in a cooperative game.

 Conversions are credited to the channels by a process of permutating the journeys.
-In each permutation a channel is given out to estimate how essencial it is overall.
+In each permutation a channel is broken out to estimate how essencial it is overall.

 **As an example**, let's look at the following hypotherical journey: